 - Is there advertising on the page?
 If so, is it clearly differentiated from the information presented?

 Criteria #4: CURRENCY

 It may not be possible to judge the accuracy of information if we do not know when the information was created or updated.
+Consider the timeliness of the website as it relates to the topic you are researching.
 Look for the following details to determine the currency of a document: